turnitin/perl-coding-exercise/README.md

 __3.__ Testing

 Unit tests are encouraged but not required; we'll understand if you spend your time on the solution rather than the tests.
-(Especially because we provide a test harness, see below.)
+Especially because we provide a [test harness](exercise), see below.
+It is likely a good idea to use the test harness to test your code early and as you go, maybe try approaching the problems in parts;
+create a student, get a student, find students.

 ## Checking your work